photonle/Photon-v2/README.md

 In Photon 2, this same frame can be simplified to `"[R] 1 3 [B] 2 4"` using the new frame syntax.
 The string is parsed in a linear, left-to-right process.
 The state, defined in brackets (`[R]`), is applied to all element IDs to the right (`1 3`).
 When the parser reaches another pair of brackets (`[B]`), that new state is then applied to elements to the right of that (`2 4`).

+### State Naming
+To distinguish between explicitly-defined states and slots, the rule is simple: strings are states, numbers are slots.

+`[R] 1` means element `1` is assigned to state `R`. `[1] 1` means element `1` is assigned the value of slot 1.
+(For this reason, custom states that have numeric names are not supported.)

 ## Compatibility
 While Photon 2 was intended to re-use many aspects of Photon LE for compatability, major changes in the addon architecture and a closer review of Photon LE's code eventually ruled this out.
 Photon 2 has been written from the ground-up and actually has very, very little in common with Photon LE.